wizmo2/TAudio-Case/tembed/Readme.md

 **_NOTE: ESP32-S3 does not support Bluetooth Audio, so no BT in or out._**

-This project is targeted as a Squeezebox player for a home office.
-I have a small d-class power amplifier with an optical input and a pair of small JVC bookshelf speakers that came with an old CD player.
+This project is targeted as a PURE Squeezebox player for a home office.
+I have a small d-class power amplifier with an optical input and a pair of mini JVC bookshelf speakers that came with an old CD player.

 ## Case Design
 The [OEM repository](https://github.com/Xinyuan-LilyGO/T-Embed/tree/main) has details of the kit, along with some basic shell designs.
 My shell/case is based on this, but modified to to accommidate a Toslink transmitter, battery and an IR reciever.